Auction Tips

 Picture this: You're hosting a silent auction and everything is running smoothly... until you let guests know they have ten minutes left to bid.
 After the announcement, one guest approaches your team and asks to remove their bid on a high-value item.
 What do you do?

+With a good understanding of your silent auction's rules and general best practices, you can handle situations just like this.
 Sure, some rules may make you unpopular when you enforce them.
 But in the end, most of your bidders will appreciate your consistency and quick response and feel safer bidding as a result.

 We'll discuss five helpful rules and best practices to outline before your next auction to set you up for success.
 Let's dive in.